Jack Campbell (ice hockey): Toronto Maple Leafs

-Initially acquired to strengthen team goaltending depth and serve as a backup to starting netminder Frederik Andersen, Campbell quickly emerged as a skilled goalie in Toronto and became the team's starter the following season, overtaking Andersen's role through strong play.
+Initially acquired to strengthen team goaltending depth and serve as a backup to starting netminder Frederik Andersen, Campbell quickly emerged as a skilled goaltender in Toronto and became the team's starter the following season, overtaking Andersen's role through strong play.
 Following his arrival in Toronto, Campbell experienced much success and became a fan favourite, setting several records and joining the league leaders in goaltending statistics.
 On April 7, 2021, Campbell set a Maple Leafs record for consecutive wins by a goaltender, with 10.
 The previous franchise record of 9 was shared by Felix Potvin, Jacques Plante and John Ross Roach.
-He additionally tied the league record with Montreal Canadiens goalie Carey Price for consecutive wins to start a season, and later setting a new and final record of 11 in the following game on April 10, 2021, when the Leafs beat the Ottawa Senators 6–5.
-Campbell would remain the team's starter for the rest of the season, helping them qualify for the playoffs, where he would make his post-season debut.
-Despite strong play from the netminder, the team would lose in the opening round, three games to four against the Montreal Canadiens.
+He additionally tied the league record with Montreal Canadiens' goaltender Carey Price for consecutive wins to start a season, and later setting a new and final record of 11 in the following game on April 10, 2021, when the Leafs beat the Ottawa Senators 6–5.
+Campbell remained the team's starter for the rest of the season, helping them qualify for the playoffs, where he made his postseason debut.
+Despite strong play from the netminder, the team lost in the opening round in seven games to the Montreal Canadiens.

 Campbell continued his strong play the following season, remaining the team's starter and elevating himself to be among the leaders in several goaltending categories.
 On November 2, 2021, he achieved the fifth shutout of his career against the Golden Knights.
 Campbell's success in Toronto was rewarded when, on January 13, 2022, he was selected for the 2022 NHL All-Star Game, his first NHL all star game, along with teammate Auston Matthews.
 At the time of his selection to the game, Campbell had a record of 18–5–3 with a .935 save percentage (second in the league for goaltenders) and a 2.02 goals-against average.
 Following the All-Star break, Campbell's play pronouncedly declined, coinciding with ongoing struggles of his tandem partner Petr Mrazek that put the Maple Leafs' goaltending into question.
-A February 26 game against the Detroit Red Wings was widely identified as the nadir, with Campbell giving up four goals in six minutes in the third period and being pulled, while Mrazek and both Red Wings goalies also struggled, leading to a 10–7 Leafs victory.
+A February 26 game against the Detroit Red Wings was widely identified as the nadir, with Campbell giving up four goals in six minutes in the third period and being pulled, while Mrazek and both Red Wings goaltenders also struggled, leading to a 10–7 Leafs victory.
 In March, it was announced that Campbell was dealing with a rib injury and would miss several weeks.
 In his absence, Mrazek was also injured, greatly expanding the role of Marlies goaltender Erik Källgren.
 Campbell returned to the crease for the remainder of the season, and saw his play improve.
 He finished the regular season with a 31–9–6 record and a .914 save percentage.
 The Leafs entered the 2022 Stanley Cup playoffs for a round one matchup with the Tampa Bay Lightning.
 Campbell was considered a key factor opposite Vezina- and Conn Smythe Trophy-winning Lightning goaltender Andrei Vasilevskiy.
 In a closely fought series, the Leafs were eventually eliminated in seven games.